ptitSeb/gl4es/README.md

  * X.Y : Use X.Y as gamma when creating context (typical value can be 1.6 or 2.0)

 ##### LIBGL_SRGB
-Pandora Hack: Enable sRGB Surface (so Gamma corrected), if Hardware support it
+ODROID Hack: Enable sRGB Surface (so Gamma corrected), if Hardware support it
  * 0 : Default, don't try to use sRGB surface
  * 1 : Enable sRGB Surface (but support will be tested first, must have EGL_KHR_gl_colorspace extension)